 Federal and state regulations mandate that research involving human participants must be reviewed and approved by an Institutional Review Board (IRB).
 Learn more about Cornell's IRB and its membership.

-The Cornell IRB is a standing committee of the University Faculty whose activities are overseen by the Vice Provost for Research.
+The Cornell IRB is a standing committee of the University Faculty whose activities are overseen by the Vice President for Research and Innovation.
 Cornell's Human Research Protection Program operates under two Federal Wide Assurances (FWAs) filed with the U.S. Department of Health and Human Services: one for the Ithaca-based campuses, including Cornell Tech (FWA 00004513), and one for Weill Cornell in New York City (FWA 0000952).
 Weill Cornell operates separate IRBs.

 What does the IRB do?